How PIX works

 CUSTOMER_REQUEST: Customer requested refundFRAUD: Fraudulent transactionBANKING_ERROR: Banking system errorPIX_WITHDRAWAL_OR_CHANGE_ERROR: PIX withdrawal or change error

-Testing PIX in sandbox
+Testing PIX and BOLEPIX in sandbox

 Set appropriate expiration times